woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geometries.rst

   "{"type":"Point","coordinates":[1,1]}"

-For more information about geometry functions in PostGIS, please see the `PostGIS Reference <../../../postgis/postgis/html/reference.html>`_
+For more information about geometry functions in PostGIS, please refer to the `PostGIS Reference <../../../postgis/postgis/html/reference.html>`_